 \textbf{Results on Rotated Caltech.} We now evaluate the ability of our proposed R2N to transform a pre-trained pedestrian detector into a rotation-invariant pedestrian detector.
-We begin with experiments on rotated Caltech dataset.
-Results are shown in Figure \ref{fig:quan} \textbf{(left)}.
+We begin with experiments on the rotated Caltech dataset with results shown in Figure \ref{fig:quan} \textbf{(left)}.
 The average miss rate (FPPI) of the base detectors (Faster-RCNN and RPN-BF) have a maximum of 89.8\% and 83.3\%, respectively, because both detectors are only trained on datasets without rotated pedestrians.
-By fine-tuning the detectors on a mixture of original and rotated Caltech dataset, the performance of Faster-RCNN and RPN-BF is increased 1\% and 20\% respectively.
-This is expected as better data augmentation is known to improve performance.
+By fine-tuning the detectors on a mixture of the original and rotated Caltech datasets, the performance of Faster-RCNN and RPN-BF increases 1\% and 20\%, respectively, which is expected because data augmentation is known to improve performance.

-If we add the R2N to each detector, the performance increases by a large percentage: 11.0\% for Faster-RCNN and 44.6\% for RPN-BF (the average miss rate decreased from 83.3\% to 57.6\%.
-This result demonstrates that adding rotation invariance via our R2N module to a CNNs is much more effective at improving detection performance than data augmentation.
-We emphasize here, that we do not fine-tune the two baseline models after adding the R2N module.
+If we add the R2N to each detector, the performance increases by a significant percentage: 11.0\% for Faster-RCNN and 44.6\% for RPN-BF (the average miss rate decreased from 83.3\% to 57.6\%).
+This result demonstrates that adding rotation invariance via our R2N module to CNNs is more effective at improving detection performance than data augmentation.
+We emphasize that we do not fine-tune the two baseline models after adding the R2N module.
 This shows that the R2N module works like a plugin without additional tuning.

-Additionally, when comparing baseline base+R2N with base+R2N+GT, the performance is very close.
-This demonstrates that, in the case of no fine-tuning, the performance of base+R2N almost achieve the upper bound on rotated Caltech dataset.
+Additionally, when comparing baseline base+R2N with base+R2N+GT, the performance is very close meaning that, in the case of no fine-tuning, the performance of base+R2N nearly achieves the upper bound on the rotated Caltech dataset.
 Qualitative results are shown in Figure \ref{fig:qua}.